Safety and Support

 - Program information: Prior to signing up for a program, you will be able to access information via our website and brochure about the program locations and activities to enable you to understand what is involved.
 We would also encourage you to speak to one of our program advisors who can answer specific questions you may have to help you decide if the program is right for you.

-- Pre-departure support: Immediately after booking, you will have access to your online personal portal where you will find further information to start planning for your trip, including advice on flights and insurance.
+- Pre-departure support: Immediately after booking, you will have access to your online personal portal where you will find further information to start planning for your trip, including advice on flights, insurance and how to fund your gap year.
 You will also be given the contact details of your operations co-ordinator who will guide you through your preparation and is on hand to answer any questions you have.

 - Medical Forms: All participants are required to complete a medical form specifying any pre-existing conditions, confirmed and signed by their doctor.
 If there are any concerns about a participant’s fitness to participate, our UK Operations Team will request further details and liaise with our medical consultant if required.
 Details of any medical conditions will then be passed to your Leadership team to ensure they are aware of any relevant conditions.